 Experimentation.
 Exploration.
 Innovation.
 The building blocks of science.

-The frontier of science and technology has rarely been as exciting as it is today.
+The frontiers of the biological sciences have rarely been as exciting as they are today.
 Students will explore the variety of biological disciplines and their interactions with each other.
 We will begin by exploring issues in ecology and sustainability then discover how these topics influence community and individual health.
 Students will have the opportunity to work with esteemed faculty in the Wake Forest science departments and learn from research mentors and industry professionals who have taken cutting-edge research and seen it materialize in the real world.
-Investigate the pathway from basic science research to tissue engineering.
-Students explore how the field of bioscience has evolved from the physical sciences to innovative research and industry products, and procedures.
 Close collaboration and deeper engagement in the world of bioscience will allow students to see their futures – right now.

 At A Glance